 2. Switch Up Your Carry Position For Better Concealment

 Another method to prevent printing while you concealed carry is to modify your carry position.
 For instance, if you are unable to conceal your handgun on your hip, try moving it along your waistline.
 Moving the gun to the appendix carry position may help you prevent printing.

 You’ll need to give your new carry position some time before you abandon it.
 Also, remember to practice your draw and shoot techniques from this new position to ensure proficiency.

 3. Good Holster Selection Reduces Printing

 Many people think that all holsters are created equal, and that simply isn’t true.
 Personal preference does play a pivotal role.
-However, you also need to evaluate what you require from a holster — comfort, retention, and conceal-ability — should be high on the list.
+However, you also need to evaluate what you require from a holster — safety, comfort, retention, and conceal-ability — should be high on the list.

 The point I am trying to make, is that sometimes a bad holster can cause problems with proper concealment.
 You may need to look for holsters with additional features such as holster claws to assist with concealment.

 I’ve written several lists of holsters for specific model handguns.
 Additionally, I have detailed write-ups on several of my own holsters.
 Just so you know, I really had to TRY and get my handgun to print for my pictures because my IWB holsters are amazing.